DMKEBUSINESSGMBH/typo3-t3twig/Documentation/reference/extensions/translation.md

 [Extensions](../extensions.md)

 # Translation

+This extensions allows you to render translated labels in your plugin.

 ## t3trans

-Translated labels in your plugin.
+Translate a label

 ```
 plugin.tx_myplugin {